Linn County STAND Youth Council

 STAND Youth Council Creates Video Series for Parents

-The Linn County STAND Youth Council will soon release the first of three Dr. Seuss-inspired videos with a light-hearted reminder for parents: Talk to kids about the risks of youth substance use!
+The Linn County STAND Youth Council has released three Dr. Seuss-inspired videos with a light-hearted reminder for parents: Talk to kids about the risks of youth substance use!

 Why did you create this video project?